akrs/cmsi387/README.md

 ## [CAFEBABE](http://littleosbook.github.io/#hello-cafebabe)

-View the `Makefile` for all the commands that need to be run. **Note:** We use Arch's patch for fixing the configure, rather than replacing it entirely.
+View the `Makefile` for all the commands that need to be run.

+Run `make bochs` to build the project and launch bochs.